ahundt/cis/doc/intro.rst

 We have encountered errors in our software that we have narrowed down to points after the EM distortion calibration steps, because we have been able to verify our Bernstein functions using unit tests and debug data.
-However, a bug remains in either the steps for calculating Freg or finding each of the CT fiducials.
+However, a bug remains in either the steps for calculating Freg or finding each of the CT fiducial.
 Since the underlying components are largely well tested, we expect the bug to be in the transform or data flow steps of the generateOutputFile() function in cisHW1-2.cpp or the function definitions in PA2.hpp.